 When we get angry lots of things happen within our body.

-Our brain switches to black and white thinking- there are no greys for the angry mind!
-This is not the time to make decisions because they are likely to be very poor ones indeed that we may regret later down the line once we are thinking rationally again.
+Our brain switches to black and white thinking- there are no shades of grey for the angry mind!
+This is not the time to make decisions because they are likely to be very poor ones indeed, that we may regret later down the line once we are thinking rationally again.

 How can you tame the rage?

 7/11 Breathing - I know everyone rolls their eyes at this but genuinely deep breaths works wonders!

 Breath in for a count of 7 and out for a count of 11 (think of the American convenience store to remember it!).
 Like you are blowing, slowly and in a controlled way, through a straw.

 This helps to regulate your breathing and heart rate, reduce your blood pressure and rebalance the oxygen/carbon dioxide levels in your blood which have gone all wonky thanks to the increasing breathing rate your body did to get ready for action.